 The highest risk factor for cervical cancer is infection with the human papillomavirus (HPV), which is the most common sexually transmitted infection.
 In fact, about 80% of sexually active people will be infected with HPV at some point in their lives, but may not even know that they have it.

 Fortunately, the HPV vaccine (Gardasil 9) is over 99% effective in protecting against nine high-risk strains, seven that cause cervical cancer and two that cause genital warts.
-The Centers for Disease Control and Prevention recommends vaccination for girls and boys aged 11 or 12, and for everyone through age 26, ideally before a first sexual encounter.
+The Centers for Disease Control and Prevention recommends vaccination begin for girls and boys aged 11 or 12, and that everyone aged 9 to 26 be vaccinated, ideally before a first sexual encounter.
+Select patients, from ages 27- 45, might also benefit from vaccination against HPV.
 In addition to vaccination, the best way to protect yourself from HPV is by practicing safe sex.

 The second part of protection against cervical cancer is screening.
 Regular screening through a Pap test can help detect any cervical precancer or cancer early on.
-The American Cancer Society recommends that women ages 25-65 with a cervix receive a Pap test every 3 years, regardless of their vaccination status.
+The American College of Obstetricians and Gynecologists recommends screening begin for all women at the age of 21.
+From the ages of 21-29 a Pap test alone is recommended every 3 years.
+From ages 30-65, any of the following is acceptable screening: a Pap test alone every 3 years, HPV testing alone every 5 years or co-testing, meaning a Pap test completed in conjunction with the HPV test.

 Every 23 minutes a woman in the United States is diagnosed with ovarian cancer.
 Ovarian cancer is often known as the “silent” cancer because its symptoms – bloating, feelings of fullness, pelvic or abdominal pain – may seem commonplace.